-If 2020 has taught us anything, it is that the way people meet both in their personal and professional lives, has changed.
+If the past two years have taught us anything, it is that the way people meet both in their personal and professional lives, has changed.
 And for the foreseeable future, convention and visitors bureau’s and meeting planners across the country and world, have to figure out ways to keep attendees and visitors alike, safe when staying in their respective city.

 At the Beaumont Convention and Visitors Bureau, our focus is to promote the city as a premier visitor and meeting destination.
 As you could imagine, both of those have been a challenge during a pandemic.
 So how do we drive those economic dollars while still being socially cognizant of what is going on around the world?
 We highlight the unique options that the city offers and our expertise to show that there are ways to meet and stay in Beaumont safely.

 We know that the main concern attendees and visitors want to know is what guidelines are in implemented to make sure that safety is of the upmost importance.
 Our sales team is in constant contact with hotel representatives and partners to ensure that when you host your meeting in Beaumont, precautions are being taken seriously and the meeting planners’ needs are in mind.